-This year Multnomah County resumed in person program monitoring in March and April and completed all inspections by the due date of June 30, 2023.
+This year Multnomah County resumed in person program monitoring in February, March and April and completed all inspections by the due date of June 30, 2024.
 Monitoring of CDBG funded projects that include Public Services and Housing Rehabilitation involves on-site contacts, telephone, and e-mail using checklists and other tools to ensure compliance of federal requirements.
 Contracts, which outline requirements, are signed and in place before work begins.
 Technical assistance regarding federal regulation is offered as projects begin and are conducted throughout the year.
 Originals of all monitoring files and correspondence are on file in the Youth & Family Services Division Office.
 Monitoring is scheduled when approximately 50 percent of the grant was drawn down by the recipient.
-Typically every 3 years Multnomah County would conduct a more in-depth monitoring for subrecipients that are high risk but due to the pandemic in 2019 all subrecipients had not had in depth monitoring.
-For that reason in PY2022 all sub recipients had in person monitoring.
+In PY2023 all sub recipients had in person monitoring with attendees including, program managers, direct client employees, director and program finance employee.
 Sub recipients must maintain files and records that relate to the overall administration of the CDBG program.
+Multnomah County standard is to randomly revise 10% of client files.
 Project file review determines that invoices and documentation are in place.
+These records will include the following files:

+Application, program descriptions, certifications, etc.;

+Invoices;

+Client intake forms;

+Client Income verification reviews;

+Executed grant agreement;

+Description, geographic location and budget of each funded activity;

+Eligibility and national objective determinations for each activity;

+Personnel files;

+Organization Chart;

+Property management files;

+HUD and Multnomah County monitoring correspondence;

+Citizen participation compliance documentation;

+Fair Housing and Equal Opportunity records;

+Environmental review records; and

-These records will include the following files:Application, program descriptions, certifications, etc.;Invoices;Client intake forms; Client Income verification reviews; Executed grant agreement;Description, geographic location and budget of each funded activity;Eligibility and national objective determinations for each activity;Personnel files;Organization Chart; Property management files;HUD and Multnomah County monitoring correspondence;Citizen participation compliance documentation;Fair Housing and Equal Opportunity records;Environmental review records; andDocumentation of compliance with other Federal requirements (e.g., Davis-Bacon, Sam.Gov and Lead-Based Paint HUD certifications).dir="ltr"> dir="ltr">Multnomah County monitored all of its CDBG projects where any findings and concerns were found to be minimal.
+Documentation of compliance with other Federal requirements (e.g., Davis-Bacon, Sam.Gov and Lead-Based Paint HUD certifications).

+Multnomah County monitored all of its CDBG projects where any findings and concerns were found to be minimal.
 A report which summarizes the results of the monitoring visit and any corrective actions if deemed necessary was shared with the subgrantees within 30 days of the monitoring visit.
 And any findings and concerns were fully addressed by the applicable subgrantees as recorded in the findings closing letter.
 Quarterly reporting is mandatory for all ongoing projects to determine that projects are on schedule and in compliance.

 Public Facilities project monitoring, when conducted, includes completion of environmental review before work begins.
 Subcontractors are informed and made familiar with the grant regulations including Federal and State Labor Standards, Davis-Bacon regulations, payroll submission, and timeliness of project completion at pre construction meetings.
 All payrolls from construction employees are submitted, reviewed under state labor wage standards and approved before payment is authorized.
 When possible, site visits are made as work is in process and upon completion of projects.
 Projects are also reviewed for contract procurements standards soliciting M/WBE bids and bidding publication.